ishiikurisu/Lab/src/edinburgh/README.md

 Edinburgh Handedness Inventory
 ==============================

-This is an implementation of the Edinburgh Handedness Inventory.
+This is an implementation of the Edinburgh Handedness Inventory for Windows in [Go](https://golang.org) using [Walk](https://github.com/lxn/walk).
 In this app, there will be a window with 10 questions.
 For each question, there are 5 possible answers:

 + Always left
 + Usually left